yan-xinyi/SSB_KPE/README.md

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.

->Chengzhi Zhang et al. Enhancing Keyphrase Extraction from Academic Articles Using Section Structure Information. ***Journal of the Association for Information Science and Technology***, 2023 (Submitting).
+>Chengzhi Zhang, Xinyi Yan, Lei Zhao, Yingyi Zhang.
+Enhancing Keyphrase Extraction from Academic Articles Using Section Structure Information. ***Journal of the Association for Information Science and Technology***, 2023 (Submitting).